 Income tax deadlines in South Africa

-The current South African tax year runs from 1 March, 2019 to 29 February, 2020.
-The tax season, when people are required to file their income tax returns, is July to November 2020, depending on the method of tax filing.
-The 2020 tax deadlines, when announced, can be found here.
+The current South African tax year runs from 1 March 2023 to 29 February 2024.
+The tax season, when people are required to file their income tax returns, is typically July to November, depending on the method of tax filing.
+Check the SARS website for the most up-to-date tax deadlines.

 Income tax forms in South Africa